pierrepfarr/Booking_System/README.md

 # Usage and How it Works

 ## Dependencies
-I am using poetry (https://python-poetry.org/docs/) to manage project packaging and dependency.
+I am using poetry (https://python-poetry.org/docs/) to manage project packages and dependencies.
 Check out the lock file for further detail.

 ## FastAPI (main.py)
 Run out of src/ uvicorn main:app --reload and uncomment/change the server location if you want to run locally

-If not you can run the program and it will try to interact with our linux machine.
+You can change the server address in actions.py

 ## Client_Console